Functional central limit theorem for topological functionals of Gaussian critical points: Topological analysis

 \end{proof}

-To complete the proof of Lemma \ref{lm:proba-topo}, we hence have Let us estimate the $ \B_k$'s.
-First note that point (1) { is a particular case of (2), with $ \f = Q_{i}^{m}$.} Point (2) is implied by { and similarly for $ v$.} Point (3) is implied by
+To complete the proof of Lemma \ref{lm:proba-topo}, we hence have Let us estimate the $ B_i$'s.
+For point (1), consider a facet $ \f$ of $ Q_i,Q_i^{ m}$ or $ \partial W_{ n}\cap Q_i^{ m}$.
+There is no stratified quasi-critical point on $ \f$ at level $ u$ if Similarly, point (2) is implied by